 Jeff brings strong credentials to his role.
 He received a bachelor’s degree in business administration from the University of Wisconsin-Eau Claire and a master’s in business administration from Drake University.
 A Certified Public Accountant, he worked for several years in audit and consulting with Ernst & Young before entering the field of healthcare finance.
 He first served as director of finance and financial planning for the 673-bed Mercy Medical Center in Des Moines, Iowa, and then joined the 535-bed Georgetown University Medical Center in Washington, D.C., as vice president and Medical Center controller.

 Born and raised in Sheboygan, Jeff left D.C. and came back to his Midwest roots in 2001 to assume the role of controller at Froedtert Hospital.
 Jeff moved from controller to vice president of finance for Froedtert Hospital before being appointed to his current role for Froedtert Health in January 2008.
 Today, Jeff’s responsibilities span four operating entities and the Froedtert Health parent corporation.

-Jeff serves as a board member and Finance Committee chair for Horizon Home Care Hospice, is a Fellow in the Healthcare Financial Management Association, and belongs to the American College of Healthcare Executives and the American Institute of Certified Public Accountants
+Jeff serves as a board member and Finance Committee chair for Horizon Home Care Hospice, is a Fellow in the Healthcare Financial Management Association and belongs to the American College of Healthcare Executives and the American Institute of Certified Public Accountants

-Vice President, Chief Compliance and Risk Officer
+Vice President, Chief Risk Officer and President of Captive Risk Solutions

 Mary holds a Masters of Project Management Degree from Keller Graduate Institute and a Bachelor’s Degree in Medical Record Administration from the University of Wisconsin.